patrickmmartin/errorcodeNX/article.md

 ```
 case 42:
-    // we need to handle this concurrency
+    // due to known issue, we need to handle this concurrency bug state
     concurrency_action:
 ```

 For error_code, making the same _faux pas_ this quite simply goes from hard SCOPED_ERROR(...) to (near) impossible SCOPED_ERROR_UNIQUE(...), even with full access to the machinery [ citation needed].

 Code Sample: Generation of identities and unique identities
 ```